TriceraSystems/Pterodactyl/README.md

-# Pterodactyl
+# Pterodactyl (API Framework)
-A lightweight, scalable API framework that takes your applications to new heights with speed and agility.
+A lightweight, scalable API framework designed for speed and agility.
+It features built-in capabilities like cost limiting (based on processing time) and standardisation.
+Unlike traditional routing APIs, all requests are directed to a central index as POST requests, which include essential details such as process ID, HTTP method, payload, and cache.
+This streamlined approach ensures efficient resource management while maintaining high performance.